Delhi Excise policy: ED arrests two pvt company executives | Law-Order

 The ED has arrested two private company executives in the money laundering investigation being conducted by it into the now scrapped Delhi excise policy case, official sources said Thursday.

-Benoy Babu of liquor company Pernod Ricard and Sharath Reddy of Aurobindo Pharma have been arrested late Wednesday night under sections of the Prevention of Money Laundering Act (PMLA), they said.
+Benoy Babu, general manager of liquor company Pernod Ricard, and P Sarath Chandra Reddy, whole time director and promoter of Aurobindo Pharma, have been arrested late Wednesday night under sections of the Prevention of Money Laundering Act (PMLA).

 Officials claimed they were ''evasive'' during the questioning.